qubic-li/.github/profile/README.md

 Operating your own farm with farm connect allows you to minimize traffic and delay between your miners and the pool.
 It Works as a proxy between.
 To use farm connect, please contact our supporters on [Discord](https://discord.gg/FR32V3fyBW).

+## Customizing
+We offer customizing services.
+If you have a specific need, ask us and we are happy to help you.

 ## Pools And Fees And Revenue
 QLI operates three own pools.
 Each pool is operated by dedicated operators.
 We run two solo and one PPS pool.